algal/SwiftOnLambda/README.md

 #### what this Makefile does

-An Amazon Lambda function is defined by AWS configuration and by a _deployment package_.
+An Amazon Lambda function is defined by AWS configurations and by a _deployment package_.
 The Makefile builds that package.

 The package must use one of the supported languages, Java, NodeJS, or Python.
 We use JS and that JS file is contained in `shim/`.